peerplays-network/python-cp/README.md

 Enter index of key:
 ```

-- If user want want to create event on 'Baseball' sports, then need to selecr '0' index
+- If user want want to create event on 'Baseball' sports, then need to select '0' index

 ```
 Enter index of key: 0